udhos/gcpkillbilling/README.md

 Example:

+    GCP Main Account:        main-account
-    GCP Project:             my-main-project
+    GCP Project:               main-project
     GCP Pubsub Topic:            budget-alerts
-    GCP Pubsub Subscription:     billing-queue (subscription type must be 'pull') GCP Billing Account:     accountId
+    GCP Pubsub Subscription:       killbill-queue (subscription type must be 'pull') GCP Limited Account:     capped-account
+    GCP Budget:                capped-budget
-    GCP Limited Project:       my-capped-project
+    GCP Limited Project:       capped-project

+Create pubsub topic 'budget-alerts' under project 'main-project'.

-Create subscription 'billing-queue' under topic 'budget-alerts'.
+Create pull-type subscription 'killbill-queue' under topic 'budget-alerts'.

-Create a budget under project 'my-capped-project' with notification set to topic 'budget-alerts'.
+Create a budget 'capped-budget' under account 'capped-account' with notification set to topic 'budget-alerts'.

+Create a project 'capped-project' linked to account 'capped-account'.

 Publish a test message
 ======================

-Publish a fake budget notification under topic 'budget-alerts' for account 'accountId':
+Publish a fake notification under topic 'budget-alerts' for account 'capped-account':

-    killbill-pub my-main-project budget-alerts accountId
+    killbill-pub main-project budget-alerts capped-account

 Consume the test message
 ========================

-Consume notifications from subscription 'billing-queue'.
+Consume notifications from subscription 'killbill-queue'.

+Expected result is: All projects linked to account 'capped-account' should be detached from it.

-CAUTION: All accounts found in notifications will be detached from all their projects.
-Those projects will stop, their services will be interrupted, their data will be lost.
+CAUTION: All **accounts** found in notifications sent to subscription 'killbill-queue' will be detached from all their projects.
+All those unlinked projects will stop, their services will be interrupted, their data will be lost.
 You have been warned.

-    killbill my-main-project billing-queue
+    killbill main-project killbill-queue

 -x-